-THE OFFERING

-Common stock offered by us

-3,500,000 shares of our common stock, par value \$0.001 per share (or 4,025,000 shares if the underwriters exercise their option in full to purchase 525,000 additional shares).

-Underwriters' option to purchase additional shares

-We have granted the underwriters an option exercisable for 30 days after the date of this prospectus to purchase, from time to time, in whole or in part, up to an additional 525,000 shares from us at the public offering price less underwriting discounts and commissions.

-Shares of common stock to be outstanding after this offering

-12,247,010 shares of common stock (or 12,772,010 shares if the underwriters exercise in full their option to purchase additional shares of common stock).

-Use of proceeds

-At the initial public offering price of \$10.50 per share, the net proceeds to us from the sale of our common stock in this offering, after deducting underwriting discounts and estimated offering expenses payable by us, will be \$31.0 million (or \$36.1 million if the underwriters exercise in full their option to purchase additional shares of common stock).
+THE OF FFERING Common stock offered by us shares of our common stock, par value \$0.001 per share (or shares if the underwriters exercise their option in full to purchase additional shares).
+Underwriters' option to purchase additional shares We have granted the underwriters an option exercisable for 30 days after the date of this prospectus to purchase, from time to time, in whole or in part, up to an additional shares from us at the public offering price less underwriting discounts and commissions.
+Shares of common stock to be outstanding after this offering shares of common stock (or shares if the underwriters exercise in full their option to purchase additional shares of common stock).
+Use of proceeds Assuming an initial public offering price of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus, we estimate that the net proceeds to us from the sale of our common stock in this offering, after deducting underwriting discounts and estimated offering expenses payable by us, will be \$ million (or \$ million if the underwriters exercise in full their option to purchase additional shares of common stock).
 We intend to use the net proceeds to us from this offering to fund organic growth, to continue the buildout of our operating infrastructure, and for general corporate purposes, which could include future acquisitions, maintenance of our required regulatory capital levels and other growth initiatives.
 See "Use of Proceeds."

-Dividend policy

-Holders of our common stock are only entitled to receive dividends when, as and if declared by our board of directors out of funds legally available for dividends.
+Dividend policy Holders of our common stock are only entitled to receive dividends when, as and if declared by our board of directors out of funds legally available for dividends.
 We have not paid any cash dividends on our capital stock since inception, and we currently have no plans to pay dividends for the foreseeable future.
 Our ability to pay dividends to our shareholders in the future will depend on regulatory restrictions, our liquidity and capital requirements, our earnings and financial condition, the general economic climate, contractual restrictions, our ability to service any equity or debt obligations senior to our common stock and other factors deemed relevant by our board of directors.
 For additional information, see "Dividend Policy."

-Directed share program

-At our request, the underwriters have reserved up to 5.0% of the shares of our common stock offered by this prospectus for sale, at the initial public offering price, to our directors, officers, principal shareholders, employees, business associates, and related persons who have expressed an interest in purchasing our common stock in this offering.
+Directed share program At our request, the underwriters have reserved up to 5.0% of the shares of our common stock offered by this prospectus for sale, at the initial public offering price, to our directors, officers, principal shareholders, employees, business associates, and related persons who have expressed an interest in purchasing our common stock in this offering.
 We will offer these shares to the extent permitted under applicable regulations in the United States through a directed share program.
 See the section entitled "Underwriting-Directed Share Program."

-NASDAQ Listing

-Risk factors